-The 3 keys , and are very important.
+The 3 keys TYPE, OBJECT and FUNCTION are very important.

 Similarly, the Key-Value pair FUNCTION= Fair Rate specifies a specialized Deriscope function named "Fair Rate" that is capable of calculating the rate that makes the NPV of a referenced contract to equal 0.

 Both of these examples show that specifying the function alone is not sufficient.

 The function Create is meaningless if not accompanied by the Deriscope Type of the object that needs to be created.

 Similarly, the Fair Rate function is meaningless if not accompanied by the specific Deriscope Object for which the fair rate needs to be calculated.